apache/trafficcontrol/docs/source/basics/caching_proxies.rst

 			<!DOCTYPE html><html><body>This is a fun file</body></html>

-6b.
-If it *is* in the cache:

-	The proxy responds to the client with the previously retrieved result:
+	If it *is* in the cache the proxy responds to the client with the previously retrieved result:

 	.. code-block:: http